 4. SHARE THE LOAD.

 Take a few minutes to delegate tasks.
 Learn to let go of some control and trust other people.
-You are not alone; others can help.
+You are not alone; others can help you to fuel your mental health.

 5. SAY IT POSITIVELY.